mosip/mosip-infra/deployment/v3/monitoring/README.md

 # Cluster monitoring

 ## Prometheus
-* Assuming you are using Rancher for cluster management, enable Prometheus via Rancher Apps.
+* Assuming you are using Rancher for cluster management, enable Prometheus and grafana via Rancher Apps `Monitoring`.
 * All MOSIP modules have been configured to let Prometheus scrape metrics.

 ## Grafana